bsaldivaremc2/solve_issues_and_tutorials/ML/use_an_exported_automl_model.md

 ```

 ## How to do it, all steps.
 Working by November 2022.
+All the steps and a demonstration are available at https://youtu.be/gcQGbHnZEYQ

 - In the model registry find the model that you are interested, its version and press the button **export** button on the top right, next to view dataset, colored in blue.

 - A side window will appear requesting to select the bucket where to export your model.